madschristensen99/wrappedMonero/README.md

 # wxMR Bridge: Monero ↔ Ethereum Privacy Bridge

+> ⚠️ **CRITICAL**: Contract has been updated with real RISC Zero verifier.
+The old contract is OBSOLETE – **REDEPLOYMENT REQUIRED** for production use.

 A zero-knowledge privacy-preserving bridge enabling Monero (XMR) to be wrapped as ERC-20 tokens (wxMR) while maintaining transactional privacy.

 ## Contract Deployment